-Doodh Peda, also called Milk Peda, is a soft, fudge-like dessert that’s often made to celebrate festivals in India.
+Doodh Peda, also called Milk Peda, is a soft, fudge-like dessert that’s made to celebrate special occasions and festivals in India.
 Traditionally, these sweets are made using Mawa or Khoya (dried, evaporated milk).
 We’ve used Condensed Milk and Milk Powder to simplify the recipe and still give a delicious flavour.
-The sweets may be flavoured with a generous pinch of Saffron strands or even a teaspoon of Cardamom Powder.
-When a new batch of these sweets is made at home, the first Peda is offered to the Gods and the rest is then shared with family members and friends.
+The Doodh Peda can be flavoured with a generous pinch of Saffron strands or even a teaspoon of Cardamom Powder.
+When a new batch of Doodh Peda is made at home, the first Peda is offered to the Gods and the rest is then shared with family members and friends.

 Summer heat cloaked the spacious aangan (courtyard) and the sun-scorched forest nearby hummed with the sound of crickets, chirping insistently in wait for the first monsoon showers.
-Mounds of red chillies glistened in the blazing sunlight, having been arranged on large cloth sheets in the aangan to dry.
+Mounds of red chillies arranged on a large cloth sheet in the aangan, glistened in the blazing sunlight.
 The Areca nuts, resting on the thatched roof of the house, crackled in the heat now and again.
 The plantation workers in the fields nearby would be resting beneath the shade of the large Banyan Tree, it being far too hot to work during the peak afternoon.
-The mid-day meal having been served, most members of the family sheltered from the heat indoors, indulging in an afternoon nap.
+Most members of the family sheltered from the heat indoors, indulging in an afternoon nap after the meal.
 All lay still and quiet in the Nayak household.

 But young Urvashi raced angrily down the steps and hurried out into the courtyard.
 She scowled, as the hot aangan floor scorched the delicate soles of her feet, adding to her already sour mood.
 Quickening her pace to escape the heat, she ran up the shallow steps to the varaand (veranda) and entered the large kitchen.
 The dark, quiet kitchen provided some much needed shade.
 Only the old, sweet-tempered housekeeper, Susprasha, would come in and out of the kitchen during the afternoon hours.
 She would roll up her sari and sing softly to herself as she cleaned the vessels used for preparing the mid-day meal.
 Urvi drew cool water from the clay matka (pot) and sipped gently, breathing in deeply to calm her temper.